Ferriswheel09/ues/devlog.md

 - Tested to determine if the user entered server or client (needed standard library and string library)
 - Got a decent workflow of client and server from the main function (better to start earlier than later)
 ![image](https://github.com/user-attachments/assets/e602d008-b9d8-47b5-a435-a574c75e691e)

+## 4/8
+- Got to work on implementing server side.
+Still debating on whether to use domain sockets or the regular IP sockets that are necessary.